rahilevych/GPTTemplate/README.md

 - HTML
 - SCSS/CSS
 # 🤙 Features
-There is no realised features, only written template from Figma with React components
+There are no realised features, only written template from Figma with React components
 # 🧠 What I Learned
 - how to create React component
 - JSX and its syntax